Sophia Institute Press

-Sophia Institute Press is a non-profit conservative Catholic publishing company based in Nashua, New Hampshire, United States.
+Sophia Institute Press is a non-profit Catholic publishing company based in Nashua, New Hampshire, United States.

 It publishes Catholic books, the online opinion journal Crisis Magazine, the traditionalist Catholic website OnePeterFive, the Tridentine Mass missalette Benedictus, the website CatholicExchange.com, and catechetical materials for teachers.
 It also operates a music division, Sophia Music Group, via its 2021 acquisition of the De Montfort Music and AimHigher Recordings labels.

 History

 Sophia Institute was founded in 1983 by John L. Barger, then a philosophy professor at Magdalen College in Bedford, New Hampshire, along with his student Paul DiIulio.
 Under Barger's direction, the press published over 200 titles and 2.5 million books.
 In 2011, while the press was the publishing division of Thomas More College of Liberal Arts and Holy Spirit College, Charlie McKinney was the publisher's chief operating officer.

-In 2012, Barger retired from directing Sophia Institute, and the Institute's board selected Charlie McKinney as its new president.
+In 2012, Barger retired from directing Sophia Institute, and the institute's board selected Charlie McKinney as its new president.